DYAKOOO/pi-zero-pytorch/notes/day1.md

 Front:
 How does π0 implement adaptive normalization for time-conditioned features? myqa:: what is elementwise_affline?
 I know what affline forward is.
+What does bounded and unbounded mean?

 ```python